j3sq/ROS-CHOMP/README.md

 Notes:
 * If the function is called with a non empty trajectory xi, the function will use the provided trajectory as an initial guess for the chomp algorithm.
-* minimal_program.cpp provide shows a basic example of using chomp
+* minimal_program.cpp shows a basic example of using chomp

 Changes from [trychomp][]: